Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

     alias MAX_ITERS = 200
 ```

-Line 2 and following work, because alias is also a way to define a compile-time temporary value, just like var and let define resp. a runtime variable and constant.
+Line 2 and following work, because alias is also a way to define a compile-time temporary value,  just like var and let define resp. a runtime variable and constant. alias is kind of a let at comptime.
+You can also make a user-defined type with it (see § 1B).
+All occurences of the alias name get substituted with the value at comptime, so it has a bit of a performance benifit.
 This is ideal to set parameter values of the problem at hand.
 Both None and AnyType are defined as type aliases.

 ## 4.5 Sorting a DynamicVector